GeorgeYell/Warhammer-40000-dice-roll-calculator/README.md

-This is the alpha version there are bugs when calculating melee battles
+This is the pre-alpha version there are bugs when calculating melee battles